-We are a diverse group of individuals – over 50 strong – who work together in innovative and unexpected ways to deliver value to our parent companies.
+We are a diverse group of individuals – over 60 strong – who work together in innovative and unexpected ways to deliver value to our parent companies.
 Get to know a few of our talented team members…

 Road to Red Oak: I was a pharmacist in India.
 I came to the U.S. in 2002, joined the CVS Pharmacy Merchandising Team, then moved to Sourcing two years prior to Red Oak’s formation.
 I’ve been here since the beginning.

 Role at Red Oak: As a member of the Sourcing team, I work closely with suppliers to get the best value for our Parents.
 We manage thousands of products and there are a lot of moving parts in this industry.

 Why Red Oak?
 The biggest thing for me was that, while Red Oak is a startup, it has the backing of two large healthcare companies.
 I wanted to have the experience of building a company, but with the security and stability of the Parents.

 Most valuable skills: Experience.
 Knowing the industry and understanding finance.

 Tips for new hires: Take your time.
 Understand the needs of all stakeholders and remember that value isn’t simply measured by lower prices.

 Road to Red Oak: While at CVS, I was looking for my next challenge.
 The opportunity to work at a “small” joint venture was exciting to me – the idea of an expanding industry, new knowledge base and growth opportunities.